They say…

 The interest in this format in the UK is increasing significantly – previously only one keg at Magic Rock might have been filled from a single brew, but now it’s closer to ten.
 Keykeg is also suitable for export, whereas the skills and equipment for handling cask are virtually unknown outside Britain.
 At present Magic Rock exports on a small scale to Norway but hopes to expand.
 “We expect the demand for keg is going to be massive in future,” predicts Stuart.

 The sampling taps at the brewery only dispense keykeg beers and very good they are too.
 One of the highlights was Human Cannonball, the big brother of Cannonball, boosted not only with extra alcohol but with a whopping 25kg of hops in the hop back for every 20hl brew.
 This rich amber beer hits you with an aroma of lemon squash, melon and hay, with stewed hops so vivid you can almost see them steaming in the hop back.
 There’s a firm malty body with more melon fruit and obvious, though rounded, alcohol.
-Spicy pepper, pine and chilli-like notes dance on a warming finish, leaving a burry slick that takes minutes to fade.
+Spicy pepper, pine and chilli-like notes dance on a warming finish, leaving a burry bitter slick that takes minutes to fade.

 You’d expect a brewery like this to offer an imperial and they don’t disappoint with Bearded Lady, a development of a more approachable 6% stout called Dark Arts.
-I sampled it on keg at the Street Beer House in Manchester back in January, discovering a complex beer with a near-black colour, chocolate, carbon and some cakey malt on the aroma.
+I sampled it on keg at the Port Street Beer in Manchester back in January, discovering a complex beer with a near-black colour, chocolate, carbon and some cakey malt on the aroma.

 Refill barrel destined for Magic Rock beer at the brewery in Huddersfield.